Maryland Attorneys Discuss Causes of Auto Accidents

 Roadway defects are another small but serious cause of car accidents.
 Roads can be defective and unsafe by design, or shoddy maintenance might lead to roadway defects.
 For example, a road whose curve obscures drivers’ view of oncoming traffic and an intersection without a traffic signal may both be considered defective by design.
 Defective road maintenance could mean unsafe cracks in the road, failure to salt the road after a snow storm or even failure to trim trees that obscure the view of important road signs.
 In either case, the organization potentially at fault is the government agency — local, state or federal — responsible for building and maintaining the road.

 Responsibility matters a great deal after a serious car crash, because the person who’s at fault — or his or her insurance company — is legally responsible for any costs and damages that result.
 Unfortunately, because auto collisions can be very expensive, many insurance companies deny their liability or even try to blame victims of serious accidents for their own injuries in order to get out of paying.
 If you’ve been hurt in a serious collision caused by someone else’s carelessness, Alpert Schreyer, LLC is ready to fight for your rights.
 In a vehicle accident lawsuit, you could win compensation for all of your injuries — physical, financial and emotional.

 Top-Rated Legal Representation

-To learn more about your legal options at a free consultation, please contact Alpert Schreyer, LLC online as soon as possible or call us toll-free at 1 (844)-MDCRASH or 1 (844) 632-7274.
+To learn more about your legal options at a free case evaluation, please contact Alpert Schreyer, LLC online as soon as possible or call us toll-free at 1 (844)-MDCRASH or 1 (844) 632-7274.